adakozuchow/qnotes3/.ai/prd.md

 - No push notifications, calendar integrations, or advanced permission management
 - No note versioning support
 - No encryption or WCAG compliance requirements
+- Only simple JWT authentication with no support for refresh tokens
 - Timeline: MVP release within 3 weeks from project start
 - Team: 1 backend Java developer, 1 junior frontend developer